 In such conditions, how should we conceive a 'good' voting system?
-Common sense tells us that such a system must be democratic, i.e. it must yield collective preferences reflecting the individual preferences as much as possible.
+'Common sense' tells us that such a system must be democratic, i.e., it must yield collective preferences reflecting as much as possible the individual preferences.
 In many countries (groups, companies, committees), this is operationalized by the majority rule (or some variant of it): candidate a wins against b if the majority of the voters prefer a to b.
 This simple rule is very intuitive.
-As we will later see, when there are only two candidates this rule raises almost no problem [MAY 52].
+As we will later see, when there are only two candidates, this rule raises almost no problem (see May, 1952).

-This rule can be adapted in many ways to face situations with more than two candidates.
-These adaptations can lead to surprising outcomes, which will be illustrated by a few examples in this section.
-We will begin with uninominal voting systems, where each voter expresses their opinion through a ballot that only contains the name of one candidate (section 19.2.1), before moving to other systems where the voters can express their preferences in more complex ways (section 19.2.2).
+This rule can be adpated in many ways to face situations with more than two candidates.
+These adaptations can lead to surprising outcomes.
+This will be illustrated by a few examples in this section.
+We will begin with uninominal voting systems, where each voter chooses one candidate (section 2.1), before moving to other systems where the voters can express their preferences in more complex ways (section 2.2).

-In all examples, we will assume that each voter is able to rank (possibly with ties) all candidates in order of preference, i.e. can express preferences by means of a weak order.
-If a voter prefers a to b and b to c (thereby prefering a to c), we write ' $a \succ b \succ c$ '.
-Except if otherwise stated, we will suppose that the voters are sincere, i.e. they express their 'true' preferences.
+In all examples, we will assume that each voter is able to rank (possibly with ties) all candidates in order of preference, i.e., he can express his preferences by means of a weak order.
+If a voter prefers a to b and b to c (thereby prefering a to c), we write $a \succ b \succ c$ .
+Except otherwise stated, we will suppose that the voters are sincere, i.e., they express their 'true' preferences.
 Finally, notice that most examples presented here are classic.
-Many more examples and the analysis of many voting systems can be found in [DUM 84, FIS 77, MOU 80, MOU 88, NUR 87].
+Many more examples and the analysis of many voting systems can be found in Moulin (1980, 1988), Dummet (1984), Fishburn (1977) and Nurmi (1987).

-19.2.1.
-Uninominal systems
+2.1 Uninominal systems

-Example 19.1.
-Dictatorship of majority
+Example 1 (Dictatorship of majority)

-Let $\{a, b, c, ..., z\}$ be the set of 26 candidates for an election with 100 voters whose preferences are:
+Let $\{a, b, c, ..., z\}$ be the set of 26 candidats for an election with 100 voters whose preferences are:

-51 voters have preferences $a \succ b \succ c \succ \ldots \succ y \succ z$, 49 voters have preferences $z \succ b \succ c \succ \ldots \succ y \succ a$.
+51 voters have preferences $a \succ b \succ c \succ \ldots \succ y \succ z$ , 49 voters have preferences $z \succ b \succ c \succ \ldots \succ y \succ a$ .

 It is clear that 51 voters will vote for a while 49 vote for z.
 Thus a has an absolute majority and, in all uninominal systems we are aware of, a wins.
 But is a really a good candidate?
 Almost half of the voters perceive a as the worst one.
 And candidate b seems to be a good candidate for everyone.
 Candidate b could be a good compromise.
-As shown by this example, a uninominal election combined with the majority rule allows a 'dictatorship of majority' and doesn't favor a compromise.
+As shown by this example, a uninominal election combined with the majority rule allows a 'dictatorship of majority' and doesn't favour a compromise.
 A possible way to avoid this problem might be to ask the voters to provide their whole ranking instead of their preferred candidate.
-We will see some examples in section 19.2.2.
+We will see some examples in Section 2.2.